Hypospadias in boys

 Treatment is a surgical procedure best completed before your child is more than 18 months old.

-What are the different types of Pediatric Hypospadias?
+What are the different types of hypospadias in boys?

 There are different degrees of hypospadias:

-Subcoronal hypospadias occurs when the location of the opening is near the head of the penis.
-About two-thirds of hypospadias fits this description.
+1. Subcoronal hypospadias occurs when the location of the opening is near the head of the penis.
+About two-thirds of hypospadias fits this description

-What are the signs and symptoms of Pediatric Hypospadias?
+What are the signs and symptoms of hypospadias in boys?

 Typically, boys with hypospadias will have unusual spraying patterns when urinating.
 Some boys also have a curvature of the penis, or a testicle that has not descended properly into the scrotum.